 Study design

 This study was a qualitative study involving focus groups.
-This methodology was selected in order to facilitate a permissive, non-threatening environment;41 synergy and spontaneity42 and greater elaboration relative to individual interviews.43 The study received a favourable ethical opinion from the National Research Ethics Service (NRES; London Chelsea; 11/LO/1779).
+This methodology was selected in order to facilitate a permissive, non-threatening environment amongst peers;41 synergy and spontaneity between interacting participants42 and greater elaboration as a consequence, relative to individual interviews.43 The study received a favourable ethical opinion from the National Research Ethics Service (NRES; London Chelsea; 11/LO/1779).

 Participants

 Participants were patients who were care coordinated in CMHTs in the East London NHS Foundation Trust (ELFT).
 Consultation with patients in these focus groups ensured that there was Patient and Public Involvement in the development of the software, a tool with the potential to be used widely across the UK.
-Participants learned of the study through an information sheet provided by their care team, and interested participants subsequently met a researcher to learn more about the study.
+Participants learned of the study through an information sheet provided by their care team, which had been reviewed for user-friendly language by a service user reference group consisting of three service users with experience of psychosis and treatment in a CMHT.
+Interested participants subsequently met a researcher to learn more about the study.
 The inclusion criteria were: (i) experience with a designated care coordinator as part of routine care in the community, (ii) having a primary diagnosis of schizophrenia or a related disorder (ICD-10: F20-29), (iii) aged between 18 and 65, (iv) having a sufficient command of English to understand the instructions and questions, and (v) having the capacity to provide written informed consent.
 17 participants were recruited to a total of six focus groups, consisting of three participants in five of the groups and two participants in the sixth group.
 Participants were diverse with respect to age, gender and ethnicity across groups.
 Five patients had verbally consented to each group; however, not all of them arrived on the day of the focus group.
 The 17 participants provided written informed consent on the day of the group, with no participants withdrawing their consent during the group.

 Procedure and data collection

 A semi-structured interview schedule (see Appendix 1) was developed by the research team, referring directly to the content of the DIALOG intervention (i.e. the questions on satisfaction, the response options, the additional help question, etc.), along with three mock-ups of the DIALOG software, demonstrated on Apple iOS iPads.
-The schedule was then piloted with a service user reference group consisting of three service users with experience of psychosis and treatment in a CMHT, and subsequently refined.
+The schedule was then piloted with the service user reference group, and subsequently refined.
 Groups were conducted between May and August 2011.
 All groups were conducted by an experienced facilitator and co-facilitator, audio-recorded and later transcribed verbatim.
 The three software interface options described below were presented in a different order than in the previous focus group, to mitigate against order effects.
 Participants were observed in using the software in addition to being interviewed in a group.
 Once transcripts were produced, they were anonymised, and recordings were destroyed.
 Participants received £15 for participation and their travel expenses were reimbursed.
-Following the sixth focus group, the research team agreed that data saturation had been reached.
+Following the sixth focus group, the research team agreed that data saturation had been reached, given that an initial review of the transcripts demonstrated that similar data had arisen across the six sessions.

 Analysis